 The Data Protection Law defines personal data as any given information, regardless of its nature, including images and sounds related to a specific or identifiable individual.

-An identifiable person is deemed to be an individual that may be directly or indirectly identified, notably, by reference to her/his identification number or to the combination of specific elements of her/his physical, physiological, mental, economic, cultural or social identity.
+An identifiable person is an individual directly or indirectly identified, notably, by reference to his or her identification number or to the combination of specific elements of his or her physical, physiological, mental, economic, cultural or social identity.

 Definition of sensitive personal data